adeelahmadk/cpp-oop/docs/generic-programming.md

     Notice that `foo-impl.cpp` `#include`s a `.cpp` file, not a `.h` file.

+Since C++11 `extern template` becomes part of solution to this problem.

 #### Defining global friend functions as function templates

 The snag happens when the compiler sees the `friend` lines way up in the class definition proper.
 At that moment it does not yet know the `friend` functions are themselves templates; it assumes they are non-templates like this: